1832051637/HonorCS2024-2025/README.md

 ---
 © 2025 Honors Computer Science Course, AP Division, Shenghua Zizhu Academy.
 All rights reserved.

-This project was created by students as part of the coursework for the Honor Computer Science class, Spring 2025.
+These projects was created by students as part of the coursework for the Honor Computer Science class, Spring 2025.

+Unless otherwise stated, all projects in this repository are for educational purposes only.
 Reproduction or redistribution of this work without permission is prohibited.